-Removing the intrusion switch module
+Removing the intrusion switch

 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
-Remove the air shroud.
+Follow the procedure listed in the Before working inside your system. - 3.
+Remove the air shroud. - 4.
+Keep the plastic scribe ready.

 - Disconnect and remove the intrusion switch cable from the connector on the system board.
 Observe the routing of the cable as you remove it from the system. - 2.
-Using the Phillips #1 screwdriver, remove the screw securing the intrusion switch module. - 3.
-Lift the intrusion switch module out of the system.
+Using a plastic scribe, slide the intrusion switch out of the intrusion switch slot.

 Figure 25.
-Removing the intrusion switch module
+Removing the intrusion switch